aflahahamed/galaxy_merchant_trading/README.md

 The code uses structs to define the maps which are used to answer the questions.

-The go.mod go.sum are package manager which
+The go.mod go.sum are package manager which handle the dependencies.

+## Testing

+The test files contain test cases for respective files of parse.go and print.go.
+The test structure is typical go structure where the input and outputs of functions are defined.
+The expected output or expected erros are also defined which is used to asses the test cases.